 Any PharmD student, faculty member, or staff member who witnesses a suspected Honor System infraction by a PharmD student must report it as soon as possible by completing and submitting the Report of Suspected Honor System Infraction form.
-As previously mentioned, a student's failure to report a suspected Honor System infraction or submitting a knowingly false report both constitute as Honor System infractions.
+A student's failure to report a suspected Honor System infraction or submitting a knowingly false report both constitute as Honor System infractions.
 Offenders will be subject to appropriate sanctions as for any other Honor System infraction.